Symphony No. 4 (Bruckner): Nowak

-With the Anschluss of Austria to Hitler's Germany in 1938, the Musikwissenschaftlichen Verlag Wien (MWV) and the Internationalen Bruckner-Gesellschaft (IBG) in Vienna had been dissolved, and all efforts had been transferred to Leipzig.
+With the Anschluss of Austria to Hitler's Germany in 1938, the Musikwissenschaftlicher Verlag Wien (MWV) and the Internationale Bruckner-Gesellschaft (IBG) in Vienna had been dissolved, and all efforts had been transferred to Leipzig.
 In 1945, late into a bomb attack on Leipzig, the publishing stock was destroyed.
 After the war, the IBG, the MWV, and Bruckner's documented output returned to Austria.
 In 1951 Leopold Nowak presented the first volume of the Neue Bruckner-Gesamtausgabe with a corrected reprint of Alfred Orel's edition of the Ninth Symphony.
 Nowak had already served in score-editing capacities before 1945, had worked on discovering new sources, and had corrected errors.

 About the Fourth Symphony, Nowak was not immediately convinced that the 1888 version was authentic.
 He rejected the evidence of the Stichvorlage on the grounds that Bruckner had not signed it.
 He also repeated, and revised, arguments Haas had invoked to cast doubt on Bruckner's involvement in the preparation of the 1887 version.

 Throughout the second half of the twentieth century most commentators accepted Haas's and Nowak's arguments without taking the trouble to investigate the matter any further.
 The rediscovery of the copyist's score of the 1886 version was the only significant change to the Gesamtausgabe during Nowak's long editorship (1951–1989).
 Nowak issued critical editions of the original 1874 version (1975), the 1886 version (1953) and the Volksfest finale of the 1878 version (1981), as well as a new edition of the 1881 version (1981).
 Gutmann's print of the 1888 version, however, remained beyond the pale as far as Nowak was concerned.

 Critical appreciation of the symphony took an interesting turn in 1954, when Eulenburg issued a new edition of the 1888 version by the German-born British musicologist Hans F. Redlich.
 According to Redlich, the publication of the revised version in 1889 did not mark the end of the Fourth Symphony's long process of composition and revision, as most commentators had assumed, for on 18 January 1890 Bruckner supposedly began to indite yet another version of the symphony:

 The strangest feature in this tangle of conflicting evidence is the fact that the so called Endfassung (final version) of the symphony which – according to R. Haas – combined versions II and III [i.e. essentially the same as the 1880 version] and is embodied in HS 19476 of the Nat.
 Bibl.
 Vienna Austrian National Library, seems to have been put on paper after the issue of the "revised version" (i.e [the published 1888 version]).
 This emerges clearly from the Facsimile of its first page [published as Plate IV in R. Haas, Anton Bruckner (Potsdam, 1934), p.
 128], which bears the date of its commencement: Vienna January 18, 1890.
 It is possible to see in this MS score as well as in its date a silent protest of Bruckner's against the published score of 1889.